SilkRose/Pony/stories/scrap-story/scrap-story.md

 After chocking her wagon, she followed Twilight into her house and down into the basement.
 At the bottom of the steps were a pair of green metal boxes with lights and wires all over them.
 One was shorter and had hoof locks and a weird helmet covered in lights sitting on top of it, while the other was taller and had a ream of paper coming out of it.

 Twilight gestured at the pair.
 "This is test equipment I used to study my friend when I didn't believe what she was telling me.
-It didn't help, and now it only remind me of when I was a bad friend.
+It didn't help, and now it only reminds me of when I was a bad friend.
 I don't know what you could use them for, but I want them out of here."

 "Thanks Twilight, I'll take them.
 I won't let them go to waste.
 I'll ether figure out a use for them, or strip them for parts."